Alejogb1/job-board/blog-data/how-can-selenium-webdriver-locate-elements-on-giphycom.md

 id: "how-can-selenium-webdriver-locate-elements-on-giphycom"
 ---

-Okay, let's tackle this.
-I've spent a considerable amount of time automating web interactions, and dealing with dynamic elements, like those you often encounter on sites like giphy.com, is a common challenge.
+,  I've spent a considerable amount of time automating web interactions, and dealing with dynamic elements, like those you often encounter on sites like giphy.com, is a common challenge.
 Locating elements reliably isn't always straightforward, and understanding the underlying principles of selectors and web page structure is absolutely critical.
 It’s not just about throwing a locator at the page and hoping it sticks; it's about being strategic and choosing the right tool for the job.

 The first thing to understand about giphy.com, or really any modern webpage, is its dynamic nature.
 Elements aren't static; they move, they change, their ids might fluctuate, or they might not even *have* reliable ids.
 So, simply recording a selector and expecting it to work reliably for the long term is a recipe for brittle test automation.
 This was particularly apparent early in my career, when I tried to rely solely on recorded XPath expressions.
 My test suite turned into a maintenance nightmare within weeks – every minor UI update broke something.